 As a parent, all you really want is to protect your kids.
 To see them grow up healthy, happy and self-sufficient.
 Over the past 20 years, we have seen the grip of gambling addiction take that away from our son.

 Our son, whose name we’ve omitted because of the stigma around this addiction, discovered gambling at age 11, although we didn’t recognize it then.
-We thought he was playing a computer game, but his addiction to the game was only the start.
+We thought he was playing a computer game.
+Online sports betting wasn’t even legal then, so we didn’t know he could download an app and wager from his bedroom.

 Now in his early 30s, our son has struggled with depression and anxiety, bad credit and crippling debt, and ruined relationships.
 He’s been homeless at different points.
 Consider yourself lucky if you haven’t seen your child, the person you love most on this earth, endure these kinds of struggles.